Visual Search Technology and Chargebacks

 To take things a step further, you can identify the platforms that are providing you the most visual search traffic (or the ones where you’d like to increase your presence) and learn how to tailor your images for better rankings.

-What about drawbacks?
-While there are no obvious dangers or chargeback hazards where visual search is concerned, this would be a good time to discuss how misleading marketing materials can create unrealistic expectations in consumers’ minds, which leads to disputes and chargebacks when they end up disappointed with the product.
+This would also be a good time to discuss how misleading marketing materials can create unrealistic expectations in consumers’ minds, which leads to disputes and chargebacks when they end up disappointed with the product.

 While it’s easy for ad writers to include copy that exaggerates the benefits of a product or makes promises that can’t be backed up, visuals can be just as misleading if you aren’t careful.